 When I think of St. Patrick ‘s Day, I think of Leprechauns, four leaf clovers, and wearing green.
 I also think back to elementary school when a friend’s mother delivered Shamrock Shakes for the entire class every March 17th.
-It was a lucky day, indeed!
+It was most definitely a lucky day!

 But since we can’t exist on green milkshakes alone, I have a few other Irish-inspired recipes that are especially fitting in the month of March.
 And what could be more Irish than potatoes?
 (Or soda bread…click here for my original, wholegrain version with steel cut oats and here for a slightly sweet sunflower cinnamon option, which makes delicious French toast!)

 The following recipe came about one weekend many years ago when I forgot to buy bread at the store.
 Grilled cheese and PB&Js were out, but I figured I could do something creative with a few potatoes that needed to be used.
 I borrowed a cheese crust concept I typically use in a baked mashed potato recipe and applied it to whole potatoes.
 The result was similar to potato skins and enjoyed by all.
 The easy recipe has become a reader favorite and a frequent dinner request by my kids and husband alike.

 - 3 small to medium baking potatoes, halved lengthwise (longer, thinner potatoes work well)